-- Income– Where I track my income from blogging, freelance writing, and any other freelance work I do.
+- Income– Where I tracked my income from blogging, freelance writing, and any other freelance work I did.

-- Expenses– This is where I track expenses for my blog and other work.
+- Expenses– This is where I tracked expenses for my blog and other work.

-- Editorial Calendar– A monthly calendar where I keep track for blog posts.
+- Editorial Calendar– A monthly calendar where I kept track of blog posts.

-- Blog To Do List– This is where I keep track of anything I need to do for the blog, other than blogging.
+- Blog To Do List– This is where I kept track of anything I needed to do for the blog, other than blogging.

-- Blog Ideas– Where I write down all of the ideas I have.
+- Blog Ideas– Where I wrote down all of the ideas I had.